-Some of the best things to do in Paris in autumn involve museums, and of course Paris has some of the most famous museums in the world, like the lavish Louvre.
+Some of the best things to do in Paris in fall involve museums, and of course Paris has some of the most famous museums in the world, like the lavish Louvre.

 But museums in Paris can also be smaller and less known, often covering the range of tastes, from romance to crime to art.
 The beauty of Paris is that it has it all: there are few interests you won't see reflected in some sort of exhibit.

 A small museum not far from Montmartre, the Musée de la Vie Romantique is made for romantics and artsy enthusiasts.
 George Sand and Frédéric Chopin are only two of the network of creative visionaries these antique walls have seen.

 Make sure you stop at the elegant fairytale garden after your visit, for a sliver of silence away from the noise of the city.
 If the weather is cool or rainy, take advantage of the indoor seating in the museum's Tea Room.

 This is an intriguing little museum, all about fakes and counterfeit goods.
 It's tiny and is definitely in need of a spruce-up but that doesn't stop it from yielding plenty of surprises about the world's most popular fakes.
 Here's more about the Counterfeit Museum, a perfect place to while away an hour if you happen to be in the 16th arrondissement on a rainy day.

 This is certainly not for everyone, but it is an interesting gallery and collection, which forms part of the French National Museum of Natural History, the first museum I ever visited as a child.
 Animal skeletons and bones?
 Go ahead, to give your Paris trip an uncanny edge.